-Duration Counter (Pulse Width) Inputs
+Duration Counter (Pulse Width) Inputs (Ports 1 to 9)

 The duration counter is used to measure sensors with low frequency outputs, typically from around 20 pulses per second (1200 pulses per minute) down to 6 pulses per minute.
 The resolution of 1ms begins to cause noticeable errors at frequencies higher than 20pps.
 This input is useful for measuring older Aquaflex moisture sensors that produce 10 pulses per minute when dry and 130 pulses per minute when saturated.